Competition Matters 2019

 Tony Robinson, Chair, AusNet Services Customer Forum

 Regulators and regulated businesses all want to know more about what customers actually want from network industries.
 The quest for consumer engagement has taken different forms all over the world.
-One of the boldest experiments has been undertaken by the Australian Energy Regulator and a Victorian electricity distributor, AusNet Services, who have together agreed on a new regulatory model putting consumers at the heart of economic regulation.
+One of the boldest experiments is a joint initiative of the Australian Energy Regulator, Energy Consumers Australia, and Energy Networks Australia, who have together agreed with Victorian electricity distributor, AusNet Services, on a new regulatory model putting consumers at the heart of economic regulation.

-We will be joined in this session by the regulator, the regulated business, and the head of the Customer Forum to talk about how to feed consumer views into regulatory decision-making.
+We will be joined in this session by the regulator, the regulated business, and the head of AusNet Services’ Customer Forum to talk about how to feed consumer views into regulatory decision-making.
 We will also hear about other innovations in consumer engagement occurring elsewhere in the world.

 Panel – Are penalties in New Zealand high enough to deter unlawful conduct or are they seen as a cost of doing business?